Cover photo for Marilyn Hey Webster's Obituary

 Marilyn found her way back to Michigan to start a family and continued to teach in the classroom until her children were born.
 The consummate teacher, Marilyn began in-home tutoring while her children were young.
 She championed local causes trying seeking to a positive difference in the world.

-Marilyn was both a teacher and a lifelong learner with myriad interests.
 Beyond academics and her adventures, Marilyn embraced life with a zest for broadening her horizons.
 She learned to play the piano, was a curious student of Spanish and math, a passionate bridge player, and an unapologetic Anglophile—she approached every endeavor with zeal including giving dinner parties, dressing the table with crystal, china and colors to match the occasion, and having games at hand for guests to enjoy.

 She read voraciously, the Wall Street Journal always occupied the breakfast table; history and Greek & Roman Mythology books were in abundance.
 Later in life til the end, Marilyn enjoyed connecting with family playing the Wall Street Journal puzzles, and the NYT Spelling Bee.
 Whether at a party or conversing with friends and family, Marilyn’s keen intellect shone in lively conversations she so thoroughly enjoyed.